 As we look out of our windows and onto our TV screens in present day America, we see some of the exact same themes playing out in all forms of being.
-There are protest themes in our music, on our news shows, outside of our White House and Capitol Hill and within our athletes at athletic events, i..e Colin Kaepernicks protest in the latest NFL season or the refusal of some of the World Champion Patriots to go to meet the President as a reward for their Super Bowl victory.
+There are protest themes in our music, on our news shows, outside of our White House and recovering Capitol Hill and within our athletes at athletic events, i..e Colin Kaepernick’s protest in the latest NFL season or the refusal of some of the World Champion Patriots to go to meet the President as a reward for their Super Bowl victory.
 And the all-sports boycott led by the NBA’s Milwaukee Bucks.

-So whether you are talking about a Talib Kweli or Jasiri X type of song, or an appearance from an artist that went to visit Donald Trump as did Kanye West, the differences are stark.
-Steve Harvey and other entertainers are being vilified within the black community for being willing to speak to the President as he is unleashing an agenda upon people of color to the likes of backlash that has not been seen since the pre-civil rights era.
+So whether you are talking about a Talib Kweli or Jasiri X type of song or an appearance from an artist that went to visit Donald Trump as did Kanye West, the differences are stark.
+Steve Harvey and other entertainers are being vilified within the black community for being willing to speak to the former President as he released an agenda upon people of color to the likes of backlash that has not been seen since the pre-civil rights era.

 Once again, the Uncle Tom moniker is being thrown around at people within the African-American realm.
-It seems our grandparents were indeed correct when they told us that, If you dont learn your history, you are doomed to repeat it.
+It seems our grandparents were indeed correct when they told us that, If you don’t learn from your history, you are doomed to repeat it.
 The current George Floyd murder trial, where former officer Derek Chauvin, stands accused of third-degree murder charges, will once again give us a firm answer about who America wants to be moving forward.

 Even with the recent transfer of power in the United States, the energy in the U.S. is perfumed with the lingering frustration that the wrong people have unfairly won.
-Have the lessons from Ali and Frazier been embraced and digested enough to keep the Black Community from any further self- estrangement in a time when they need each other more than ever?.
+Have the lessons from Ali and Frazier been embraced and digested enough to keep the Black Community from any further self-estrangement in a time when they need each other more than ever?.